 RESPONSE: At this period in history, the feminine form of deacon (diakonissa) didn’t exist yet.
 So, Paul couldn’t have used that term.
 That being said, a number of observations can be made in support of the claim that Paul is thinking of “female deacons” or “deaconesses.”

-First, grammatically, this is referring to female deacons.
-If Paul was referring to “the wives of deacons,” he would have included the word “their” before the word women.
+First, grammatically, this is referring to female deacons—not the wives of deacons.
+If Paul was referring to “the wives of deacons,” we would expect him to call them “their wives.”
+That is, we would expect Paul to include the word “their” (auton) before the word “women.”
 The ESV and NIV include this in their translation, but it doesn’t exist in the original Greek.

-Second, contextually, this is referring to female deacons.
-Ask yourself: Why would Paul give character requirements for the wives of DEACONS but not the wives of ELDERS?
+Second, contextually, this is referring to female deacons—not the wives of deacons.
+Ask yourself: Why would Paul give character requirements for the wives of deacons but not the wives of elders?
 If Paul gave character requirements for deacons’ wives, wouldn’t he give even higher requirements for elders’ wives?
-However, he doesn’t mention any requirements for elders’ wives.
-Moreover, the use of the word “likewise” modifies both deacons (v.8) and female deacons (v.11).
-Paul seems to be lumping these two groups together.
+However, he doesn’t even mention the wives of elders—let alone character qualifications for them.

 Moreover, the use of the word “likewise” (hōsautōs) looks back to the office of deacons (v.11), just as Paul used the same word (hōsautōs) when he transitioned from elders to deacons (v.8).
 Both uses of this word refer to leadership roles—not being married to a leader.

 Third, lexically, there is no term for “deaconess.”
 The only Greek word for “deacon” (diakonos) is a masculine word.
 And yet, Phoebe (a girl!) is referred to as a diakonos (Rom.
 16:1).
 Therefore, if one wonders why Paul didn’t mention “deaconesses” in the church, this was because there was no word in use.